- You Are Here:

-A 10-minute shower with a low flow shower head (7.6 litres/min) equals 76 litres per person
+- A 10-minute shower with a low-flow shower head (7.6 litres/min) equals 76 litres per person

-A dishwasher load uses 40 litres
+- One dishwasher load uses 40 litres

-Toilet flushing (assuming four uses per day per person at 4.8 litres/flush) uses 48 litres per day
+- Toilet flushing uses 48 litres per day (assuming four uses per day per person at 4.8 litres/flush)

 The Town of Cochrane uses two different types of water meters to measure the water consumed at your house.
 Meters installed from mid 2011 until now are called iPerl (below); meters installed before mid 2011 are called SRII and have a simple analog dial read out on the meter head.